The Franken factor

 Al Franken remains in hiding.
 He holds his silence.
 He is, uncharacteristically, biting his tongue, hoping to ride out the storm that has followed Leeann Tweeden’s story.

 Franken’s scandal represents a crossover between the world of show business in which he made his career and the world of politics in which he has sought to become a champion of the left.
 Here former Minnesota Senator Paul Wellstone was his model.
 After Wellstone’s premature death in 2002, Minnesota Democrats proudly expressed their extravagant belief in Wellstone with the irreverent question What Would Wellstone Do?
-They can’t help but let us know that for them, politics is religion.
+They can’t help but let us know that, for them, politics is religion.

 Franken would answer the Wellstone question in his own way.
 He sought to play Paul’s apostle.